mropert/mropert.github.io/_posts/2025-04-30-making_games_tick_part2.md

 into sub routines and _giving them good names_.
 Having a virtual `Tick()` (or `Update()`, or `_process()`) achieves some of the former, but definitely not the latter.

-Finally, having a bottom-up model makes it real hard to parallelize / use multiple threads to update the simulation, as it makes it almost impossible to reason about data races.
+Lastly, having a bottom-up model makes it real hard to parallelize / use multiple threads to update the simulation, as it makes it almost impossible to reason about data races.
 We will come back to this point in later episodes.

 ## The case for ticking

 So, if this model is so bad, why is it so widespread?
-While I cannot claim to speak for the whole industry (or even for the maintainers/architects of publicly available engines), I can probably makes a few educated guesses.
+While I cannot claim to speak for the whole industry (or even for the maintainers/architects of publicly available engines), I can probably make a few educated guesses.

 The most classic answer would be legacy.
 We do things this way because engines did it in the late 90s and early